matrix-org/synapse/docs/welcome_and_overview.md

 # Introduction

-Welcome to the documentation repository for Synapse, a [Matrix](https://matrix.org) implementation developed by the matrix.org core team.
+Welcome to the documentation repository for Synapse, a [Matrix](https://matrix.org) homeserver implementation developed by the matrix.org core team.